 Cargill’s at Fort

 The grand department store, colonial building of Cargill’s located in Fort, is overlooked by modern Colombo World Trade Centre.
-The Cargill’s was established to supply British planters & colonial administrators with every essential luxury.
+The Cargill’s was established to supply British planters & colonial administrators with every essential luxury.40 story twin towers of the

 No comments: